-In this page, we will see how to calculate the derivative of the logarithm with base \( b \) using two equivalent forms to express the incremental ratio: for \( h \to 0 \) and for \( x \to x_0 \).
-Formally:
+On this page we will see how to calculate the derivative of the logarithm with base \( b > 0 \) using two equivalent forms to express the difference quotient: for \( h \to 0 \) and for \( x \to x_0 \):

 \[ \lim_{h \to 0}\frac{\log_b(x + h) - \log_b(x)}{h}, \quad \lim_{x \to x_0}\frac{\log_b(x) - \log_b(x_0)}{x - x_0} \]